-Tokyo set to report over 3,000 new COVID-19 cases
+Tokyo reports record high 2,848 new COVID-19 cases

-Tokyo is likely to confirm over 3,000 new COVID-19 cases Tuesday, the highest daily tally yet, according to government sources.
+Tokyo confirmed 2,848 new COVID-19 cases Tuesday, the highest daily tally ever, surpassing the previous record of 2,520 cases reported on Jan.
+7, the metropolitan government said.

-The new figure, to be confirmed later in the day, comes after the capital reported 1,429 new COVID-19 cases on Monday — nearly double last week’s figure and the most ever for a Monday as the nation struggles to contain a new wave of infections amid the Olympic Games.
+The new figure comes after the capital reported 1,429 new COVID-19 cases on Monday — nearly double last week’s figure and the most ever for a Monday as the nation struggles to contain a new wave of infections amid the Olympic Games.

-Tuesday’s figure would mark the eighth straight day with over 1,000 cases reported.
+Tuesday’s figure marked the eighth straight day with over 1,000 cases reported.

+New daily infections in the capital averaged 1,762.6 in the week to Tuesday, compared with 1,180 the previous week.

+The number of severe patients stood at 82 on Tuesday, the same as Monday.

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.